 - The child has a qualifying serious emotional disturbance.

-- The child is eligible to be in an RTC.
+- The child is clinically eligible to be in an RTC.

-- The child must not be in the custody of DFPS through joint, temporary or permanent managing conservatorship.
+- The child is not in DFPS managing conservatorship.

-- The family may be placing their child into DFPS custody because of the seriousness of their child’s mental health needs.
+- The family is at risk of relinquishing conservatorship because there are no community resources available and because of the seriousness of their child’s mental health needs.

 At the RTC, children take part in regular services including:

 - Weekly individual and group therapy

 - Ongoing medical care on a routine and as-needed basis